Mollyraeprice/finalproject/README.md

 ## Deliverable 1

-### Content

-#### The team members have drafted their project, including the following:
+### Roles of Team Members and Tasks for Deliverable 1:

+1. Square- Molly
+  - Create GitHub with branches and README.md
+  - Selected topic
+  - Description of source of data

+2. Triangle- Claire
+  - Built ML model and used test data

+3. Circle- Barrett
+  - Created sample dataset
+  - Connected dataset to ML model

+4. X- Zeena
+  - N/A

 ##### Selected topic

 Can we predict the housing price in the Austin area based on a number of factors?

-Reason they selected the topic
-Description of the source of data
-Questions they hope to answer with the data